Ooof … you’d hope so, right?

 Yes, these cybercriminals really are resourceful.
-And the more ways there are to try and infiltrate your data, the more they’ll use different platforms.
+And the more ways there are to try to infiltrate your data, the more they’ll use different platforms.

 Just like with phishing, smishing attempts are not always as easy to spot as you might think.

 Most of them pretend to be sent from a recognized business – like your network provider, for example – rather than just a random number.
 Some look like they’ve come from someone you know personally.

 They’ll ask you to click a link to take an action like checking your monthly bill, updating your account information, or paying a bill.
 It’s usually the kind of message you would expect to see from that business.